anubhav112/Differential_Privacy_R-NN/README.md

-This repository contains a basic code of laplace mechanism in in R-NN algorithm.
+This repository contains a basic code of laplace mechanism in R-NN algorithm.